thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * add ability to extend the due query
 * add colours to the prints
 * refactor like so: from AnnA import util => util.index_collection + util.offline_search + util.offline_image_search
-* add a method to bury the card without creating a filtered deck
 * look into sentence mining methods from sbert, that might contain useful ideas
 * take a look at topic modelling techniques that might be cleaner to invoke than the current ctf-idf implementation
 * warn LW